 You can make dishes you’ve always made.
 Simply convert your old recipes.
 This page shows you how.

-Where to buy the alternatives in the UK is indicated, and most are widely available. “hfs” stands for health food shop, and includes whole food shops and organic stores.
+Where to buy the alternatives in the UK is indicated, and most are widely available. “his” stands for a health food shop, and includes whole food shops and organic stores.

 Dairy, egg, honey and meat alternatives